AdaCore/spark2014/docs/develguide/translation_why3.rst

 so that two access objects pointing to different memory cells which happen to contain the same object are not considered equal.

-Along with the representative type, the presentative module contains other declarations which are shared between access types.
+Along with the representative type, the representative module contains other declarations which are shared between access types.
 Among them, the null pointer, a protected access function which checks whether a pointer is null before returning its value, and the primitive equality over access objects.
 Here